Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 **NOTE: This is still a work-in-progress.
 Features are subject to change.**

-Prior to version 28, OBS has only supported sRGB implicitly using 8 bits per channel.
 Given increasing HDR display adoption across users and industry, it makes sense for OBS to expand its support for color spaces.

 OBS has been upgraded in the following areas: